blackadder-git/byui/cse212/3-trees.md

 ## Performance (Big O Notation)
 The performance of a tree depends on whether or not it is balanced.
 A tree is **"balanced"** When the distance from the root to each leaf is consistent or "**has the same height**".

 When a tree is balanced, half of its nodes can be discarded as the tree is traversed.
-Because the additional time it takes to search for a node is less than the number of nodes that are added, the resulting notation is logrithmic or O(log n).
+Because the additional time it takes to search for a node is less than the number of nodes that are added, the resulting notation is logarithmic or O(log n).

 ![image](images/bigo.png)